Camil Blanaru

 There are several tools that allow automatic deployment of Kubernetes clusters in AWS, like kube-aws, kops, kismatic and others.
 Some of the tools can also provision AWS infrastructure according to your use case.

-kube-awsallows you to customise a yaml file and generate a Cloudformation stack that automates the creation of VPCs, subnets, Nat Gateways, security groups, etc. Even if it's easier to deploy everything using kube-aws, I find it safer to manage your network infrastructure separately, especially when using Cloudformation, which sometimes can roll back and mess your entire stack.
+kube-aws allows you to customize a yaml file and generate a Cloudformation stack that automates the creation of VPCs, subnets, Nat Gateways, security groups, etc. Even if it’s easier to deploy everything using kube-aws, I find it safer to manage your network infrastructure separately, especially when using Cloudformation, which sometimes can roll back and mess your entire stack.

 The fallowing setup use a base Cloudformation stack to configure Public and Private Subnets, IGW, NatGW, Route Tables and KMS.
 After the stack is created we'll deploy Kubernetes on top of it using kube-aws.